The topology of data hides in quantum thermal states: Example implementation

-\textit{Example implementation.---}In Fig.~\ref{fig:discriminant}, we show an example circuit to prepare the thermal state $\rb$.
+In Fig.~\ref{fig:discriminant}, we show an example circuit to prepare the thermal state $\rb$.
 Following the coherent approach in Ref.~\cite{chen2023quantum}, we implement the discriminant proxy $D_\beta$ governing the dissipation dictated by the combinatorial Laplacian,

 The top eigenvector of the discriminant proxy $D_\beta$ is the canonical purification of the thermal state at inverse temperature $\beta/2$, that is $|\sqrt{\rb}\rangle \propto \sum_i e^{-\beta E_i / 2} |\psi_i\rangle \otimes |\psi_i\rangle$, where the $E_i$ are the eigenvalues of the Hamiltonian operator $H=\Deltak$.
 By using two copies of this purified version of the thermal state, we can perform the SWAP test and evaluate $\Trrb$, getting Betti numbers via Eq.~\eqref{eq:betti}.